MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-tools/packages/tools/subsyswizard.md

 ## Getting Started

-To get started creating a new subsystem, please select the `Subsystem Wizard` item from the **MRTK3** > **Utilities** menu.
+To get started creating a new subsystem, select the `Subsystem Wizard` item from the **MRTK3** > **Utilities** menu.

 ![Launching the Subsystem Wizard](images/menuItem.png)

-Once started, the Subsystem Wizard will ask you for some information; namely the name of your organization, the base name for the subsystem as well as if the subsystem requires configuration data.
+Once started, the Subsystem Wizard will ask you for some information; namely the name of your organization, the base name for the subsystem and if the subsystem requires configuration data.

 ![Specifiying Subsystem Names](images/subsysWizardStart.png)